itsbudyn/advent-of-code-2022/README.md

 # advent-of-code-2022
-Repository containing my source code used to obtain answers to the 2022 Edition of Advent of Code
+Repository containing my Python source code and inputs used to obtain answers to the 2022 Edition of Advent of Code

 Completion:
 |Day|1/2|2/2|Notes|